electricimp/AzureIoTHub/README.md

 function onDisconnect(err) {
     if (err != 0) {
-        server.error("AzureIoTHub client disconnected with code: " + err);
+        server.error("Disconnected unexpectedly with code: " + err);
-        // Reconnect if disconnection is not initiated by user client.connect();
+        // Reconnect if disconnection is not initiated by application client.connect();
     } else {
         server.log("Disconnected by application");
     }
 }

-// Instantiate a client
-client <- AzureIoTHub.Client(AZURE_DEVICE_CONN_STRING, onConnect, onDisconnect);
+// Instantiate and connect a client client <- AzureIoTHub.Client(AZURE_DEVICE_CONN_STRING, onConnect, onDisconnect);
 client.connect();
 ```